 5. Check it.
 Get someone else to check it.
 And check again.

 Check your work again and again.
 And again.
 Ask other people to read it for you.
 Parents.
 Guardians.
 Teachers.
 Careers Advisers.
 They’re likely to spot things you may have missed.
 The more feedback you get, the better the final version will be.

-Make sure you’re happy with the final version before you add it to your UCAS application form.
+Make sure you’re happy with the final version before you add it to you submit.